Campbell McLaren: Combate Global

 Campbell McLaren is currently CEO of Combate Global, the first Hispanic MMA sports and media franchise.

 Campbell McLaren created Combate Global in 2011.
-Beginning as a reality show on Mun2, Combate Global fights air in the United States, Latin America, Brazil and Spain.
+Beginning as a reality show on Mun2, Combate Global fights air in the United States, Brazil and Spanish-speak countries.

 “I saw that there was a huge group of sports fans that didn't have anything to root for.
-Combate fit perfectly into the demographics of the US/Hispanic World,” McLaren said of creating a Hispanic franchise.
+Combate fit perfectly into the demographics of the US/Hispanic World," McLaren said of creating a Hispanic franchise.

 Focusing on country against country rivalries, Combate Global brings the excitement of Soccer to MMA.
 McLaren created COPA COMBATE, an eight-man tournament, pitting country against country.
 It aired on the 24th anniversary of UFC 1.

-“Combate is MMA with a Spanish flavor ... we’ve always said we’re presenting a thoroughly authentic Hispanic product, and we stuck to that,” explains McLaren.
+"Combate is MMA with a Spanish flavor ... we've always said we’re presenting a thoroughly authentic Hispanic product, and we stuck to that," said McLaren.

 Combate Global has grown rapidly, both on Television and streaming live on social media.
 Their second annual Copa Combate had better ratings than Bellator (the second event to do so).
 The inaugural event of 2019 outperformed their competitors, on Paramount, ESPN 2 and TNT as well as Telemundo Boxing, getting 610,000 viewers on Univision and UDN, despite its midnight ET timeslot.
 The event in Hidalgo, Texas on June 26, was the highest rated MMA event of the night and beat both the UFC and Bellator.